-- A Detect significant scene changes with a static camera and illumination. - B Detect significant scene changes with a static camera and varying illumination. - C Detect significant scene changes with varying camera and illumination.

-- D Track a moving agent through time, maintaining persistence of identity in a single camera. - E Track a moving agent through time, maintaining persistence of identity in multiple overlapping cameras. - F Track a moving agent through time, maintaining persistence of identity in multiple non-overlapping cameras. - G As for F, except for multiple, non-interacting agents. - H Recognizing an action by a single agent. - I Recognizing a sequence of actions by a single agent as a part of an activity. - J Detecting an interaction between a 2-3 agents. - K Detecting the creation and dissolution of interacting multi-agent groups. - L Understanding the nature of the interaction in a group. - M Recognizing the current group action. - N Recognizing the current group activity as a sequence of group actions. - O Recognizing coordinated activity of agents that are not near each other. - P Detect coordinated activity between large groups of people. - Q Recognize the coordinated activity between large groups of people.
+- A Detect significant scene changes with a static camera and illumination. - B Detect significant scene changes with a static camera and varying illumination. - C Detect significant scene changes with variations in camera state and scene illumination. - D Track a moving agent through time, maintaining persistence of identity in a single camera. - E Track a moving agent through time, maintaining persistence of identity using multiple cameras with overlapping fields of view. - F Track a moving agent through time, maintaining persistence of identity using multiple cameras with non-overlapping fields of view. - G As for F, except for multiple, non-interacting agents. - H Recognizing an action by a single agent. - I Recognizing a sequence of actions by a single agent as a part of an activity. - J Detecting an interaction between a 2-3 agents. - K Detecting the creation and dissolution of interacting multi-agent groups. - L Understanding the nature of the interaction in a group. - M Recognizing the current group action. - N Recognizing the current group activity as a sequence of group actions. - O Recognizing coordinated activity of agents that are not near each other. - P Detect coordinated activity between large groups of people. - Q Recognize the coordinated activity between large groups of people.

 In this progression, capabilities A, B, D have been demonstrated many times.
 C, E, F, H, I have been demonstrated a few times and the rest are largely beyond the state of the art.
-What is noteworthy about the frontier between possible and unsolved is the possible capabilities largely require image-based computer vision algorithms, whereas the unsolved capabilities require more cognitive skills.
+What is noteworthy about the frontier between possible and unsolved is that the possible capabilities largely require image-based computer vision algorithms, whereas the unsolved capabilities require more cognitive skills.
 To advance the area of surveillance, more cognitive vision is needed.